AFriemann/simple_model/README.rst

 .. image:: https://badge.fury.io/py/simple_model.svg
     :target: https://badge.fury.io/py/simple_model

-As the name says, this is a very simple model framework.
+As the name suggests, this is a very simple model framework.
 It can be used for data validation and (de-)serialization.

 Installation